-Ours is a department of political science, but it is also a department of political philosophy and a department of government.
+We are a department of political science, but our department is also a department of political philosophy and a department of government.
 We feel a kinship with biology, psychology, sociology, and economics, and also with philosophy, history, and literature.
-We embrace the broader term “politics” over narrower terms like “government” and “political science” because it better reflects the breadth of our mission and interests.
+We embrace the broader term politics over narrower terms like government and political science because it better reflects the breadth of our mission and interests.

 Cornell's block schedule allows us to routinely blend political theory with real-world practice.
 With several hours of uninterrupted time each day, our courses are able to explore topics in depth and make use of a wide range of learning activities.
 For example:

 - Documentary and feature films that are often one and one-half to two hours long.
 These films can be discussed the same day, or even the same morning.

 - Role-playing simulations that extend for multiple days.
 Campaigns and Elections devotes 20 hours to a single simulation, On the Campaign Trail, that allows student teams to organize and manage competing campaigns.
 Students in International Politics spend several sessions on a diplomatic simulation of pre-World War I Europe.
 The International organizations course includes a United Nations Security Council role-playing simulation that involves responding to a contemporary crisis.

 - Block-long off-campus courses such as Wilderness Politics (Northern Minnesota) and Women and Politics in India.
 And courses in comparative politics have been taught in China, Nicaragua, Brazil, India, Germany, the Czech Republic, Poland, Bosnia, and Herzegovina.

 - Field trips to nearby and far-away places.
 Ethics and Public Policy students have routinely traveled to national and state capitals for periods of a few days to a week or more.